 Based on your reading and viewing of the online materials, you are required to prepare your cross-examination questions for all three female complainants in the case of R v George Graham.
 You will be asked to email your training provider with your cross-examination questions a week before you attend your face-to-face training.
 Your course Facilitators will assess them in advance.

 Each training provider will have engaged Facilitators to deliver the courses; please contact your provider of choice for details of courses dates and venues.
-The face-to-face course does usually run for three hours.*
+The face-to-face course usually runs for three hours.

 You must complete Stage 1 online preparation before attending the course.

-The original project's working group and The Inns of Court College of Advocacy, ICCA (formerly the ATC) have put together a series of exemplar films demonstrating elements of best practice in relation to the fictional case upon which the case materials are based.
+The original project’s working group and the ICCA have put together a series of exemplar films demonstrating elements of best practice in relation to the fictional case upon which the case materials are based.